tongkevn/MSDS-434-DocumentationNotes/README.md

 # MSDS-434-DocumentationNotes

-This repository holds the documentation notes MSDS 434 at Northwestern University.
+This repository holds the documentation notes for MSDS 434 at Northwestern University.
 Video recordings are linked in each module's README markdown so that a viewer may follow along with the documentations.

 The module topics are listed below: